truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< include file="_includes/JiraFilterInstructions.md" >}}

 ### 24.04-RC.1 Known Issues

+* System data reporting graphs on the **Dashboard** and **Reporting** screens are undergoing additional review and polish ahead of the 24.04.0 release.

 <a href="https://ixsystems.atlassian.net/issues/?filter=10527" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.04-RC.1 that are being resolved in a future TrueNAS SCALE release.